sun123zxy/BSOJ-Theme-Master/README.md

 # BSOJ Theme Master

-A Chrome extension to change styles on BSOJ
+A Chrome extension to manage themes on BSOJ

 Made by sun123zxy